The first step in the development, construction, and occupancy of buildings, is to determine if a permit is needed.

-Subdividing property, changing the zoning or even what type of business occupies an existing building may trigger special approval by the Planning and Zoning Commission and City Council at a public hearing.
+Subdividing property, changes in zoning, or the type of business to occupy existing buildings, may trigger approval by the Planning and Zoning Commission and City Council at a public hearing.

-Even normal construction, remodeling, plumbing, electrical or mechanical work may also require special licensing by the State and drawings prepared by professionally licensed architects or engineers that have to be reviewed by the city or other agencies, such as, the Texas Department of Transportation (TxDOT) prior to a permit being issued.
+Standard construction and remodeling, plumbing, electrical, and mechanical work may require specific licensing by the State before issuing a permit.
+Drawings prepared by licensed architects or engineers may need reviewing by the City or other agencies, such as TxDOT (Texas Department of Transportation).

-Before signing contracts on the purchase or lease of property please contact the City of Terrell first to determine what approvals are needed in order to make informed decisions before making expensive commitments.
+To make informed decisions about the purchase or lease of a property, please contact the City of Terrell to help determine if approvals are needed.

 Types of work that typically require permits from the city include: